-Volunteer working Should be alowed because it wil teens understand who st is good to help others will chours, deleaning up, and helping out old people. help us understand that identeering thing and it will atsochelp us with was to help keep our world are a lot of

-- Ideas (1): A main idea is not present, or a main idea is not developed with details: "Volunteer working should be allowed" is the main idea.
-Although there are some details present, they are not developed. - Organization (1): The writing is lacking organization; there is little or no evidence of transitions: There is little evidence of transition between sentences. - Language Use (1): Language use contributes to confusing writing: Word choice contributes to confusion ("Volunteer working should be alowed....why it is good to help others..."). - Conventions (1): Errors in conventions contribute to confusing writing: Spelling errors such as "chours, clleaning....was....butter place" as well as missing words contribute to confusing writing.
+Day 1 | Page 16 1 Essay folunteer working should be alowed because it will teens understand why it is good to help others will chours, celeaning up, and helping out old there People help us understand that idunteering I+ II.w thing and it will attachelp us with 15 a butter help keep was to our would new place. here one a lot of things good 80 JAR. and Keed clean world help with things.
+Level 1 (page 11) Ideas (1): A main idea is not present, or a main idea is not developed with details: "Volunteer working should be allowed" is the main idea.
+Although there are some details present, they are not developed.
+Organization (1): The writing is lacking organization; there is little or no evidence of transitions: There is little evidence of transition between sentences.
+Language Use (1): Language use contributes to confusing writing: Word choice contributes to confusion ("Volunteer working should be alowed....why it is good to help others...").
+Conventions (1): Errors in conventions contribute to confusing writing: Spelling errors such as "chours, clleaning....was....butter place" as well as missing words contribute to confusing writing.
+When thinking about "confusing writing," it is important to note that there is a difference between simply being able to decode the writer's words and being able to understand the writer's meaning.